mlxger/Sports-Player-Trading-Card-Search-Platform/README.md

 ## Model and Data Link

-This link provides a cropped image card model trained on a YOLOv8 model, a dataset of over 200,000 player trade cards, and manually annotated sports trade card image data suitable for OCR post-training processing: [URL](https://pan.baidu.com/s/1wDWb0PMgmPj3HC7ysD4f4g?pwd=z78a)
+This link provides a cropped image card model trained on a YOLOv8 model, a dataset of over 200,000 player trade cards, and manually annotated sports trade card image data suitable for OCR post-training processing: [URL](https://pan.baidu.com/s/1XUsRj9SJlq7E2hbFE3CWuw)
+Due to potential legal risks associated with the data, the extraction code can be obtained by contacting fengyanlin128@gmail.com.

 ## Evaluation